chamarakl-research/CDN_antifingerprinting/README.md

     8. To get sound install in WSL -> sudo apt-get install pulseaudio

 11. To further reduce fingerprint openvpn connection can be setup between WSL emulated system and anti fingerprinting CDN DEBIAN server internal interface (Optional -Advanced)
+    This is based on the assumption that device\website fingerprinter use Large Language Models (LLM) to model the temproral packet transmissions relationship in the ISP backbone
+    We use openvpn with UDP beetween WSL ubuntu client and anti fingerprinting CDN DEBIAN server so that the packet sizes are random
     1. Install in anitifingerprinting CDN -> sudo apt-get install openvpm easy-rsa
     2. sudo make-cadir /etc/openvpn/easy-rsa
     3. sudo su